cf73/humanity/content/collections/pages/democracy.md

         content:
           -
             type: text
-            text: 'May we well remember what Winston Churchill famously quoted in November 1947: “' -
+            text: 'May we well remember the totem of truth that Winston Churchill famously quoted in November 1947: “' -
             type: text
             marks:
               -
                 type: italic
             text: 'Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
-Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.…’'
+Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time.…’”'
       -
         type: paragraph
         content: